About Kinde authentication

 Microsoft Entra ID setup

-Yep, you’ve got options here.
-You can exempt specific roles (maybe only admins need MFA) or exempt enterprise connections where MFA is already handled by their company’s identity provider.
-Nobody wants double MFA - that’s just annoying.
-Set these exemptions at the organization level, and if someone has a mix of exempt and non-exempt roles, MFA kicks in by default (better safe than sorry).
+Yes.
+You can exempt specific roles or exempt enterprise connections where MFA is already enforced by the external identity provider.
+Configure exemptions at the organization level.
+If a user has both exempt and non-exempt roles, MFA is enforced by default.
 Set MFA per organization

-Both methods share the same password!
-If someone can sign in with both their email and username, changing the password for one affects both.
-It keeps things simple for users (one password to remember) and prevents the confusion of having different passwords for the same account.
-We think this makes way more sense than forcing people to juggle multiple credentials.
+Both methods share the same password.
+If a user can sign in with both email and username, changing the password for one updates the credential for both.
+This keeps account access consistent and avoids confusion from maintaining separate passwords for the same account.
 Username authentication configuration

 OAuth token validation and errors